uwindsorcss/hub/app/views/pages/GUIDE.markdown

 ### Working in the U.S.A.

 Almost every major tech company in the USA hires Canadians and will sponsor you for a visa.
-US companies tend to pay significantly more and provides great opportunities.
+US companies tend to pay *significantly* more and provides great opportunities.
 Eric highly suggests trying to land an internship in the Bay Area or New York.

+#### Visa

-You'll need to obtain a J-1 intern visa if you're interning in the United States.
+You'll need to obtain a J-1 visa to intern in the United States.

-A common misconception is that you can simply obtain a visa on your own - this is not true.
+A common misconception is that you can get a visa yourself - this is not true.
 You need a company who is willing to sponsor your visa to work in the United States.
 Once you find this company they will do most of the work for you, you'll just have to submit some documents/forms.
 Don't stress about this step.

 #### Getting paid